Terra-Protocol/terra/WHITEPAPER.md

 ⚠️ **Important:**
 These percentages represent *maximum supply designation*, **not immediate token releases**.
 All distributions require TerraDAO approval and follow strict vesting schedules.
+### 8.1 TERRA – Rights & Participation

+TERRA represents **long-term economic participation** in the Terra ecosystem.

+- fixed total supply (decided by governance)
+- distributed between Treasury, workers (vesting), team (vesting), and partners
+- does **not** directly represent land ownership or real-estate rights
+- does **not** receive direct cash-payouts, but is the basis for revenue claims via CREDIT

+TERRA is the token that says:
+> "You are economically aligned with Terra and its long-term success."
 All team tokens are transparently vested on-chain.

 ## Founder Transparency & Tokenomics Rationale